A Black pastor sues the police who arrested him while watering his neighbors' flowers

 "I'm here for accountability, and I'm here for justice," Jennings said.

-The lawsuit says Jennings is suffering with emotional distress and "significant PTSD type symptoms" that include nightmares and flashbacks.
+The lawsuit says Jennings is suffering from emotional distress and "significant PTSD type symptoms" that include nightmares and flashbacks.

 He is asking for a jury to hear the case and to determine compensatory and punitive damages as well as money to cover the costs of the lawsuit, including attorneys' fees.